 On Sept.
 15, 2016, when TDOT Commissioner John Schroer spoke at the Transportation Summit in Franklin, he noted the timeline for new state road construction generally takes about 10 years.
-The year 2016 made 10 years that the City of Spring Hill has been working toward this project.
+The year 2016 made 10 years that the City of Spring Hill has been working toward this project with TDOT.
 In early 2017, the Duplex widening construction officially went into TDOT’s three-year work plan.

-The City’s top priority in pursuing right-of-way was first secure the property right-of-way (ROW) easements needed to install temporary traffic signals at the four key intersections along Duplex Road, including Port Royal Road, Miles Johnson Parkway, Commonwealth Drive and Buckner Lane.
+The City’s top priority in pursuing right-of-way was to first secure the property right-of-way (ROW) easements needed to install temporary traffic signals at the four key intersections along Duplex Road, including Port Royal Road, Miles Johnson Parkway, Commonwealth Drive and Buckner Lane.

 Duplex Road Project Background

 Duplex Road (State Route 247) is a state roadway that runs along much of the southern dividing line between the Maury and Williamson County line dividing Spring Hill.
 Duplex is a narrow, two-lane road with no shoulders, dropping off at its edges to sharp ditches, creating a dangerous traffic situation for the many residential neighborhoods it serves.

-In 2017, the Tennessee Department of Transportation (TDOT) is expected to begin construction to widen the full 3.2 miles of Duplex Road to three lanes (two travel lanes and a center turnlane - each 12 feet wide) from Main Street (U.S. 31) to just before Interstate 65, with a sidewalk on one side and a bike/multi-use path on the other.
-It will include curb and gutter stormwater drainage, expansion of turning radiuses at key intersections, and large hills will be cut down to create better driver visibility.
+In Fall 2017, the Tennessee Department of Transportation (TDOT) began construction to widen the full 3.2 miles of Duplex Road to three lanes (two travel lanes and a center turnlane - each 12 feet wide) from Main Street (U.S. 31) to just before Interstate 65, with a sidewalk on one side and a bike/multi-use path on the other.
+It will include curb and gutter stormwater drainage, expansion of turning radiuses at key intersections, the construction of two new bridges, and large hills will be cut down to create better driver visibility.